Thousand Year Old Vampire

-A solo roleplaying game of memory, loss, and vampires.
+This is a solo roleplaying game of memory, loss, and vampires.

 In Thousand Year Old Vampire, you chronicle the many centuries of a vampire’s existence, beginning with the loss of mortality and ending with inevitable destruction.
 Prompt-driven play and simple resource tracking provide easy rules for exploring your character’s human failings, villainous acts, and surprising victories.
 Expect gut-churning decisions and irreconcilable acts.

 The game mechanics are simple and intuitive.
-Play progresses semi-randomly through a book of Prompts which let you explore your vampire’s wants and needs, resolve problems, and chart the decline into senescence.
-Play can happen entirely within the character sheet or can become a journaling activity--both work equally well.
+Play progresses semi-randomly through a book of prompts which let you explore your vampire’s wants and needs, resolve problems, and chart the decline into senescence.
+Play can happen entirely within the character sheet or can become a journaling activity– both work equally well.

 - 188 fancy pages

-- solo play, optional group play
+- Solo play, optional group play